 In addition, visibility can play a crucial role in improving efficiency, reducing operational costs, smarter inventory management, and increasing speed to market.
 To achieve this, logistics teams will need to accelerate their digital transformation, implement technologies that continuously monitor systems and processes, and glean meaningful insights from this new data-driven approach.
 While FMCG companies realise that the days of annual health and due diligence reports are over, they must change their mindset and create a culture of continuous improvement.

-Here’s where Maersk can help.
-We have supply chain management solutions like Maersk NeoNav, that break down silos and connect people, processes, and technologies to provide FMCG partners end-to-end visibility, real-time intelligence, and the confidence to make smarter decisions.
-Simultaneously, our people bring industry expertise and Maersk values to every interaction, helping companies manage relationships at every stage of the supply chain.
-With this combination of IQ and EQ, FMCG supply chains can not only stay ahead of potential disruptions, they can stay ahead of the competition as well.
+With supply chain management solutions like Maersk NeoNav, alongside our teams of industry experts that bring Maersk values to every interaction, we can help companies manage relationships at every stage of the supply chain.
+With this combination of IQ and EQ, FMCG supply chains can not only stay ahead of potential disruptions but also boost their operations to mitigate risk, improve agility and efficiency and increase sustainability.

 The business outcomes